astrahalora/Growthgenier/README.md

 npm run dev
 ```

-Your local server should now be running, you can check out the base profile json at the address specified in the terminal!
+Your local server should now be running!

 ## Client side